fabodeahmed/movie-recommendation-system/README.md

     └── model_results.csv
 ```

+*Project files will be added and organized as the repository is developed.*

 ## Future Work

 The next phase of the project will focus on improving the recommendation performance by exploring additional modelling approaches, richer movie information, and stronger ensemble techniques.